 Normally, these materials are biocompatible, meaning they do not make any effect on the living cells and tissues that surround them.
 However, it is not impossible for people to have allergies to these materials.

 In all cases, the only reason why you get allergies is because of the nickel content in titanium alloys.
 Some people are naturally allergic to nickel and their bodies may react to this.
 But since we only use them for the visible portion of the implant, it is easy to replace them in case you do.

 Naturally, metal alloys can last much longer than ceramic implants.
 In fact, you can even expect them to last for a lifetime.
 They are just that tough.
 However, they can still chip and get worn down with use over time, especially if you grind your teeth at night.
 That is why you should still see us regularly.

 Meanwhile, ceramics are less likely to last five years, especially when used on molars.
 But they can still last quite long when used in the front.
 It all depends on the placement.
 However, you should still consider metal alloys if you are looking for tougher yet less natural-looking alternatives.

 In the end, it all still depends on you and what you want to get from your dental implants.
-If you have got more questions, then feel free to visit us at Colin M. McKinney, DMD or schedule a visit at (772) 266-2223 whenever you are ready!
+If you have any more questions about the dental implant procedure or caring for implants, then feel free to visit us at Colin M. McKinney, DMD or schedule a visit at (772) 266-2223 whenever you are ready!